 Action is eloquence

 BP may need the arts, but the arts do not need BP.
-If people in the theatre world stand up for what they believe in, we can end this destructive relationship and remove the filthy stain of oil sponsorship from our beloved cultural institutions.
+If people in the arts, museum and theatre world stand up for what they believe in, we can end this destructive relationship and remove the filthy stain of oil sponsorship from our beloved cultural institutions.

 Now is the summer of our discontent

-In the weeks leading up to the Olympics we, the Reclaim Shakespeare Company, plan to orchestrate a campaign of sound and fury, signifying something.
-We hope that theatre-goers across the country will join us in tearing the BP logo from their programmes and presenting them back to the theatre as a sign of their displeasure.
+During the World Shakespeare Festival in 2012 we, the Reclaim Shakespeare Company, orchestrated a campaign of sound and fury, signifying something.
+We invaded stages, performed short Shakespeare-inspired anti-BP playlets, and encouraged theatre-goers across the country to join us in tearing the BP logo from their programmes and presenting them back to the theatre as a sign of their displeasure.
+Since then we have also strutted the oil-tarnished stages of the British Museum and Tate Britain.

 Click here to download a script you could use.